nmwsharp/potpourri3d/README.md

 import potpourri3d as pp3d

 # = Stateful solves
-solver = pp3d.MeshVectorHeatSolver(V,F)
+V, F = # a Nx3 numpy array of points and Mx3 array of triangle face indices solver = pp3d.MeshVectorHeatSolver(V,F)

 # Extend the value `0.` from vertex 12 and `1.` from vertex 17.
 Any vertex